facebook The Rise of the Double Barrel Surname : Is the Double-Barrelled Surname Right for You?

 Hannah’s Story

-Hannah Swain chose to change her name to Hannah Swain-Evans to save “completely wiping away and losing the name I have had since birth”.
-Her husband chose not to change his name “I didn’t ask him to and didn’t mind at all.”
+Hannah Swain chose to change her name to Hannah Swain-Evans to save “completely wiping away and losing the name [she’d] had since birth”.
+Her husband chose not to change his name.
+Hannah says, “I didn’t ask him to and didn’t mind at all.”

 However, Hannah says she’s happy to wait and see and has suggested that their kids could initially take the double barrel then pick their favourite surname when they’re older if they wish to.